Yes, shopping for life insurance coverage in your 50s works differently than it did in your 30s. Rates for the same coverage will cost more now.

 This isn’t true.
 Yes, age is a huge factor for life insurers, but it’s not the only factor that builds your life insurance rate.

 A rate is calculated by your current state of health, any pre-existing medical conditions you might have and the amount of coverage you want.

-If you have a pretty good idea of the kind of insurance you need, you can start today.
-Simply fill out our quote form on the right or call us at 1-800-574-0245 ext.
+If you have a pretty good idea of the kind of insurance you need, you can start today finding your best and most affordable options for coverage.
+You can fill out the quote form on the right or call us at 1-800-574-0245 ext.
 101 for a personalized consultation and quote.

 Below are some examples that will help you get a sense of the costs to anticipate:

-BestLifeQuote.com will help you compare quotes amongst all of the country’s top providers to find the best rate possible for you, and your family.
+Our agency can help you compare quotes from all of the country’s top providers to find the best rate possible for you, and your family.
 Again, if you’re ready to take the plunge, simply fill out our quote form or call us at 1-800-574-0245 ext.
 101.